CMSgov/ab2d-pdp-documentation/docs/Long Term API Usage Model.md

 ### How the API processes the _since parameter

+**These changes are not yet being enforced but will be enforced at a later date.
+An announcement will be made before enforcement begins.
+Relevant PR: https://github.com/CMSgov/ab2d/pull/588**
-**The AB2D API rounds down the _since parameter to the previous Tuesday at Midnight** Eastern Standard Timezone (EST).
+---**The AB2D API rounds down the _since parameter to the previous Tuesday at Midnight** Eastern Standard Timezone (EST).---

-AB2D claims data source receives weekly updates from its upstream data source.
-The update process takes some time and may interfere with the _since date causing an organization to miss claims data.
+---AB2D claims data source receives weekly updates from its upstream data source.
+The update process takes some time and may interfere with the _since date causing an organization to miss claims data.---

-To prevent this scenario, the AB2D API rounds down the _since parameter to a date that we know an update will not be running.
+---To prevent this scenario, the AB2D API rounds down the _since parameter to a date that we know an update will not be running.---

 ### Examples